 orange marigolds

-Day of the Dead flowers and décor is all about the vibrant color, so just have fun with it when setting your table.
-Little touches can add up to make a big statement:
+Day of the Dead flowers and décor are all about vibrant colors, so just have fun with them when setting your table.
+Little touches can add up to make a big statement.

 marigolds in day of the dead centerpiece

-To complete these Dia de los Muertos bouquets I added a few cut succulents, some Mexican Sage and fresh cut stems of rosemary.
-Rosemary is an herb that has long been associated with death and specifically remembrance.
+To complete these Day of the Dead flower bouquets, I added a few cut succulents, some Mexican sage, and fresh cut stems of rosemary.
+Rosemary is an herb that has long been associated with death and, specifically, remembrance.

 marigolds in day of the dead skull tag centerpiece